 Only Enterprise Edition transit routers support VPN connections.

-IPsec-VPN connections only in some regions can be attached to transit routers.
-For more information about the regions that support IPsec-VPN connections, see Regions that support different features of VPN Gateway.
+Only IPsec-VPN connections in certain regions can be attached to transit routers.
+For more information, see Regions that support IPsec-VPN.

-After you attach an IPsec-VPN connection to an Enterprise Edition transit router, the transit router automatically adds a routing policy whose direction is Egress Regional Gateway, priority is 5000, and action is Reject to all the route tables of the transit router.
-This routing policy disables network communication among the IPsec-VPN connection, virtual border routers (VBRs), and Cloud Connect Network (CCN) instances.
+After you create a VPN connection, the system automatically adds a routing policy whose direction is Egress Regional Gateway with Policy Priority of 5000, and Policy Action of Reject to all route tables of the transit router.
+This routing policy will reject communication between the VPN connection, virtual border router (VBR) connection, and Cloud Connect Network (CCN) connection.

 Item